Simon Fraser, 15th Lord Lovat: Second World War

 As a temporary major, Lord Lovat commanded 100 men of No. 4 Commando and a 50-man detachment from the Canadian Carleton and York Regiment in a raid on the French coastal village of Hardelot in April.
 For this action he was awarded the Military Cross on 7 July 1942.
 Lord Lovat became an acting lieutenant-colonel in 1942 and was appointed the commanding officer of No. 4 Commando, leading them in a successful component of the abortive Dieppe Raid (Operation Jubilee) on 19 August.
 His commando attacked and destroyed a battery of six 150 mm guns.
-Lovat was awarded the Distinguished Service Order (DSO).
+Lovat was appointed a Companion of the Distinguished Service Order (DSO).

 Dieppe Raid 1942, plaque at Sainte-Marguerite-sur-Mer.

 The raid as a whole was a disastrous failure with over 4,000 casualties sustained, predominantly Canadian.
 Yet No. 4 Commando captured its objectives, the only successful part of the operation, and most of Lovat's men returned safely to Britain.

 According to Hilary Saunders, the official biographer of the Commandos the men "were to arouse such a passion of hate and fear in the hearts of their enemies that first Von Runstedt and then Hitler in 1942 ordered their slaughter when captured down to the last man.
-Lovat had 100,000 Reich marks placed on his head, dead or alive.
-The infamous "Commando Order".
+Lovat had 100,000 Reich marks placed on his head, dead or alive under the infamous "Commando Order".

 Queen Red Beach, Sword Area.
 Lord Lovat, on the right of the column, wades through the water.
 The figure in the foreground is Piper Bill Millin.